-- Several users have reported facing the same slow Internet problem in Windows 11.
+- Several users have reported facing the same slow Internet problem when dealing with the new Windows 11 operating system.

-- It could be due to misconfigured settings, metered connection, router issues, DNS server, amongst others.
+- A slow download speed in Windows 11 can be happening due to misconfigured settings, metered connection, router issues, DNS server, amongst other reasons that can cause this.

 - Besides learning how to solve this slow download issue in no time, find out which is a better choice, Wi-Fi or Ethernet.